 - Use the current discussion on the ERA Policy Agenda 2025-27 to guarantee that gender+ equality is sufficiently addressed as a structural and transversal priority across actions and seize the opportunities arising from the discussions of FP10. - Incentivise the effective implementation of the principles on gender balance and non-discrimination of the revised Charter and Code for Researchers to respond to the current challenges faced by researchers, research institutions, and higher education institutions, and foster the overall level of accountability. - Improve/create high-level national policy coordinating structures to create an integrated action on the development of inclusive research careers.
-This structure should be tasked with translating the ERA priorities on research careers and on gender equality and inclusiveness into national policies in order to counter national policy resistance. - A national vision of gender+ inclusive research careers should be elaborated that includes a clear definition of research careers and an outline7 that considers the whole career continuum, while incorporating the principle of diversity and valuing multi-career paths.
+This structure should be tasked with translating the ERA priorities on research careers and on gender equality and inclusiveness into national policies in order to counter national policy resistance. - A national vision of gender+ inclusive research careers should be elaborated that includes a clear definition of research careers and an outline that considers the whole career continuum, while incorporating the principle of diversity and valuing variety in career paths. - Inclusive research careers should be translated into a suitable set of strategies/policies or a policy mix or into legal frameworks, depending on the specific national context, in order to create the necessary conditions to build a true national policy 'ownership'. - Embed gender equality and inclusiveness as an integral part of national research careers, and not as separate issues, while mainstreaming a gender perspective wherever appropriate, and not necessarily confining it to recruitment and working conditions or career development and progression, and adopt the whole cycle approach along the research career continuum (European Union, 2023b). - Value diversity and variety in career paths and researchers' profiles, and accept this as the new Europe-wide paradigm for inclusive research careers. - Actively participate in the CoARA as a way of implementing more transformative practices in research recruitment and research assessment across national policies. - To facilitate the transition between multiple or hybrid career paths and to ensure their valorisation, training programmes are instrumental especially for peer reviewers, RFO staff, PhD coordinators, directors of R&D institutions, and Pls of funded grants.
+Gender+ Training certificates should be required where appropriate.